workos/authkit-nextjs/README.md

 export const GET = handleAuth({ returnPathname: '/dashboard' });
 ```

-If you're application needs to persist data upon a successful authentication like the `oauthTokens` from an upstream provider, you can pass the `onSuccess` option:
+If your application needs to persist data upon a successful authentication, like the `oauthTokens` from an upstream provider, you can pass in a `onSuccess` function that will get called after the user has successfully authenticated:

 ```ts
 export const GET = handleAUth({